RuzindanaWendyOrnella/Picturesque-Dating-Site/README.md

 <h1>Behavior-driven development</h1>
 This is are the requirement:
 *A user enter the system and logs in
-*The user can also do a random chat for just trying.
+,The user can also do a random chat for just trying.
-*He can connect with people
+,He can connect with people

-Testing:
-I did the unit testing but no further testing have been done.
 ## Known Bugs
 No bugs found yet.
 ## Technologies Used